vcarosadev/VBoxVideo/README.md

 5. Double click on `VBoxVideo.config` in the `me` folder, the _Configure_ App will open and a message will inform you of the correct installation
 6. Click on the _Video_ button and delete the currently installed driver by clicking the _Remove_ button
 7. Click on the _Add_ button, the _Configure_ App should suggest the installation of the _VirtualBox Video Adapter_ driver, click _Add_
-8. You can select the desidered video mode by clicking the _Select..._ button
+8. You can select the preferred video mode by clicking the _Select..._ button
 9. Once completed, click _Done_ then _Save_
 10. Remove the floppy by selecting _Disk_ -> _Eject_ in the _Workspace Manager_ menu
 11. Restart the operating system